wesselb/stheno/README.md

 ### Inducing Points

 Stheno supports pseudo-point approximations of posterior distributions.
-To construct a pseudo-point approximation, use `Measure.PseudoObs`.
+To construct a pseudo-point approximation, use `PseudoObs`.

 Definition: